carsonzchen/MSiA423_ACE.AI/README.md

 **2. Build the data pipeline, model, and the app from scratch**

-**0. Optional script if you need to clean all existing data in data folder**
+**2.0.
+(Optional) Script if you need to clean all existing data in data folder**
 ##### make clean

-**1. Script that make the entire data pipeline from downloading data to creating the model needed**
+**2.1.
+Script that make the entire data pipeline from downloading data to creating the model needed**
 ##### make all_pipeline

-**2. Script that runs unit-tests for all user defined functions**
+**2.2.
+Script that runs unit-tests for all user defined functions**
 ##### make test

-**3. Script that runs the app after constructing all pipeline of data and prediction models**
+**2.3.
+Script that runs the app after constructing all pipeline of data and prediction models**
 ##### make app
 * Default browser ip path for accessing the app on local server is 127.0.0.1:PORT

-**4. Optional script that upload raw and intermediate data files my default S3 bucket if you have it configured**
+**2.4.
+(Optional) Script that upload raw and intermediate data files my default S3 bucket if you have it configured**
 ##### make upload

 **If you need to specify what files or what bucket you are using for the upload**